codynhanpham/rust_audio_server/README.md

 There will be one batch file for each audio file, and an extra `.bat` file that call the `/startnewlog` route.
 The request will return a `.zip` file containing all the batch files.
 The `.zip` file will be named with the IP address and port of the server: `{host_ip}_{port}.zip`.

 > The batch files for requesting audio have the value for the optional query `?time=` included.
 It automatically pull the client clock time and use it as the request time. ***The accuracy of Windows clock is only to the millisecond, so the request time will be rounded to the nearest millisecond, then times 1,000,000 for `nanoseconds`***.
-The same assumption as the [Note](#note) above applies for the data to be meaningful: the client and server must be synced to the same clock. ***Please ignore the `timestamp_request` column in the logs if you are unsure of the time difference between the client and server.***
+The same assumption as the [Note](#note) above applies for the data to be meaningful: the client and server must be synced to the same clock. ***Please ignore the `timestamp_client` column in the logs if you are unsure of the time difference between the client and server.***

 *Example request:*
 ```bash